mlau154/pymead/docs/source/install.rst

   are designed for users interested in using the various pymead classes and functions in their Python code and/or using the GUI to develop airfoil systems.
-- :ref:`Method 4<method-4>` is for advanced users who wish to extend and/or develop pymead in addition to using both the GUI and API.
+- :ref:`Method 4<method-4>` is for those who wish to use the bleeding-edge version of pymead or for advanced users who wish to extend and/or develop pymead in addition to using both the GUI and API.

 These installation methods are summarized in the table below and described in depth in the sections